 16. After seeing the film, chairman of Warner Bros.
 Ted Ashley did not know Brooks had final cut of the film, so he gave him various notes.
 Ashley wanted all instances of the N-word removed, he wanted to lose the farting scene as well as Mongo (Alex Karras) punching out the horse, and he wanted the scene of Lili Von Shtupp in the dark with Bart taken out.
 Brooks obediently took notes on a sheet of paper, but as soon as Ashley walked away, Brooks crumpled it up and threw it away.
 They ended up cutting nothing and releasing the film as it was.

 17. Brooks refuses to watch the broadcast TV edit of the film because he believes all the comedy has been stripped out of the movie.

 18. Well after the film’s initial release on February 7, the studio made 250 new prints to re-release it in the middle of the year because Warner Bros. did not have a major release for the summer months.

-19. The film received many complaints, mainly from animal lovers who objected to Mongo punching out a horse and people complaining about the film’s liberal use of the word “nigger.”
-Of course, most of the letters complaining about it were from white people.
+19. The film received many complaints, mainly from animal lovers who objected to Mongo punching out a horse and people complaining about the film’s liberal use of the N-word.
+According to Brooks, most of the letters complaining about it were from white people.